 The Snugpak Torrent Jacket is an insulated waterproof and windproof coat suited for use outdoors.

 Disclosure: I was sent an electric blue Snugpak Torrent jacket to facilitate this review.
-Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 An insulated waterproof jacket